Smoke Awareness in Nebraska

-Weekly Updates on Flint Hills Prescribed Burns - As part of its Smoke Management Plan, the State of Kansas evaluates how the impact of burning could affect populated areas, including in Nebraska.
-Kansas Department of Health and Environment (KDHE) provides weekly updates during the burn season (March and April), including forecasts for the upcoming weekend.
+Weekly Updates on Prescribed Burning - As part of its Smoke Management Plan, the State of Kansas evaluates how the impact of burning could affect populated areas in the region, including in Nebraska.
+Kansas Department of Health and Environment (KDHE) provides weekly updates during the prescribed burn season (March and April), including forecasts for the upcoming weekend.

 Check Nebraska’s Air Forecast